Priyansh-C-Choudhary/Building-Microservices-and-a-CI-CD-Pipeline-with-AWS/README.md

 Meanwhile, the employees in the café corporate office have been challenged to consistently source the highest-quality coffee beans.
 Recently, the leaders at the corporate office learned that one of their favorite coffee suppliers wants to sell her company.
 The café corporate managers jumped at the opportunity to buy the company.
 The acquired coffee supplier runs a coffee supplier listings application on an AWS account, as shown in the following image.

 The coffee suppliers application currently runs as a monolithic application.
 It has reliability and performance issues.
-That is one of the reasons that you have recently been hired to work in the café corporate office.
+That is one of the reasons that we have recently been hired to work in the café corporate office.
 In this project, we perform tasks that are associated with software development engineer (SDE), app developer, and cloud support engineer roles.

 We have been tasked to split the monolithic application into microservices, so that we can scale the services independently and allocate more compute resources to the services that experience the highest demand, with the goal of avoiding bottlenecks.
 A microservices design will also help avoid single points of failure, which could bring down the entire application in a monolithic design.
 With services isolated from one another, if one microservice becomes temporarily unavailable, the other microservices might remain available.